 And you’re all sorted.
 It’s a pretty easy job, but there’s some finer points where the wiring needs to be pushed through.
 Just ensure the microphone is well placed for your needs.

 If like me you didn’t charge prior to fitment, now’s the time to do so.
-The flat based charging cable (MicroSD) means you can plug the Sena SRL/helmet in and then sit it normally on a desk.
+The flat based charging cable (MicroUSB) means you can plug the Sena SRL/helmet in and then sit it normally on a desk.

 If you’re interested in the Shoei Neotec II modular helmet and Sena SRL Communication System, see your local Shoei stockist, or visit the McLeod Accessories website.